Carlyle, DWS lining up bids for $3.9 billion Arriva sale: sources

 Deutsche Bahn, which bought Arriva in 2010, needs to free up cash to slash its debt pile and revive growth.

-U.S. private equity firm Apollo and France’s SNCF unit Keolis are also working on making rival offers, the sources said.
+Alexander Doll, a member of Deutsche Bahn’s management board for finance, freight transport and logistics, confirmed in a statement that Deutsche Bahn had started a dual track process to explore the option of selling up to 100% of the shares in Arriva to one or more investors, as well as the option of pursuing an IPO.

+“The process started off well with many parties having expressed their interest,” he said.
+“As the dual track process continues over the next months we do expect more substantiated feedback.”

-DWS is planning to bid as part of a consortium and is currently sounding out other financial investors, one of the sources said.
+DWS plans to bid as part of a consortium and is currently sounding out other financial investors, one of the sources said.

-DWS declined to comment.
-Deutsche Bahn, Apollo, Carlyle and Keolis were not immediately available for comment.
+DWS and Keolis declined to comment.
+Apollo and Carlyle were not immediately available for comment.

 Arriva, which employs 53,000 people across Europe, runs British rail franchises including Northern and the London Overground as well as buses around the country.